Logo for ammarahmed.ca

 A car cannot pass another car, but it can catch up and then travel next to it at the speed of the slower car.

-A car fleet is a car or cars driving next to each other.
+A car fleet is a single car or a group of cars driving next to each other.
 The speed of the car fleet is the minimum speed of any car in the fleet.

 If a car catches up to a car fleet at the mile target, it will still be considered as part of the car fleet.